We’ll build it under our own scorecard.

 / 3 frameworksEvidence

 / forthcomingThe proof for this pillar gets linked here as we ship public scorecards and clear case studies for publication.
-We don’t backfill this section with placeholders — when evidence lands, it lands here.
+We do not backfill this section with placeholders; evidence appears here only when it lands.

 Why the cap exists

 If we ever derive more than 30% of annual revenue from build, the firm’s incentives drift.
-The cap is in the company’s articles, not just the website.
-We publish the percentage in our annual report.
+Today we treat the 30% cap as a structural discipline that shapes which engagements we accept.
+We will bind it formally in the company’s articles as the firm matures, and we will publish the percentage in our annual report once there is one to publish.

 The cap is also why we say no to build engagements every quarter.
-It’s not a flex.
-It’s a structural choice that makes the red-team work credible.
+It isn’t a flex; it is a structural choice that keeps the red-team work credible.

 Why we build at all

-Some clients ask us to build because they want the evidence-based discipline applied throughout the engineering, not just at the end.
-We accept some of those.
-Not most.
+Some clients ask us to build because they want the evidence-based discipline applied throughout the engineering rather than only at the audit at the end.
+We accept some of those engagements, but not most.

-The shape that works: the client wants someone to build the eval suite, run the build against it, and ship the scorecard publicly.
-The shape that doesn’t work: the client wants a build partner and is sourcing evidence-based assurance as a side benefit.
-We refer those to other firms.
+The shape that works is when the client wants someone to build the eval suite, run the build against it, and ship the scorecard publicly.
+The shape that does not work is when the client wants a build partner and is sourcing evidence-based assurance as a side benefit, in which case we refer them to other firms who specialise in implementation work.